kwesiRutledge/brom_drake-py/docs/readme.md

 which you can run in your terminal.

-For more details, see below:
+For more details, see below.

 ## Output Format of the Docs